Importer and/or producer

-If you are a producer and/or importer of electrical and electronic equipment, you must report the equipment you put on the market.
+If you are a importer and/or producer of electrical and electronic equipment, you must report the equipment you put on the market.
 And take care of the collection and recycling of e-waste.
-The OPEN Foundation fulfills this responsibility together with you.
+Stichting OPEN fulfills this responsibility together with you.

-We are proud that Stichting OPEN is trusted by 2.757 producers and importers
+We are proud that Stichting OPEN is trusted by 4.253 importers and producers

 Section 10 of the WEEE Management Regulations states that at least 65% of the average weight quantity of electrical and […]

 A huge leap has already been made in recent years with the collection of e-waste.
 This has risen sharply and […]

 I sell electrical appliances in the market.
 Do I need to register?